The clutch lever on a motorcycle is one of the most important parts of the machine and just like in cars, it helps riders to change the gears.

 - Clutch Basket

 - Clutch Plate

 - Clutch Hub

 - Clutch Cover

-In layman terms, the clutch basket or the clutch sheave is the rotating part of a clutch that’s been built by pressing metal pieces together.
+In layman terms, the clutch assembly or the clutch sheave is the rotating part of a clutch that’s been built by pressing metal friction and steel plates together.

 It is responsible for transferring power from the engine to your motorcycle’s transmission system through wheels.

 As its name suggests, a clutch plate works as a friction surface where two materials are bound together with equal pressure applied on both the surfaces using springs and levers.